-Obligors assess exposure to the risk of money laundering and terrorism financing, i.e., the probability of negative impact arising from the risk, as well as the risk's effect on business objectives.
+Obligors assess exposure to the risk of money laundering, terrorism financing and financing of proliferation of weapons of mass destruction, i.e., the probability of negative impact arising from the risk, as well as the risk's effect on business objectives.

 Exposure to risk is determined based on a matrix that shows the relationship between impact and probability.
-The primary purpose of using the risk matrix is to apply a risk-based approach in ranking obligors according to their exposure to the risk of money laundering and terrorism financing.
+The primary purpose of using the risk matrix is to apply a risk-based approach in ranking obligors according to their exposure to the risk of money laundering, terrorism financing and the financing of the proliferation of weapons of mass destruction.
 Based on the data and information from the risk analysis, these are entered into the matrix, and the degree of risk to which the obligor is exposed is determined.